QuentinRa/blog.quentinra.dev/info/linux/networking/index.md

 * **UDP Scan**

 Send a message asking if a port is open.
-If there is no response, then the port is assumed to be "open|filtered", otherwise, which is rare, we may receive an answer that the port is closed.
+If there is no response, then the port is assumed to be "open|filtered", otherwise, the target may send a packet (ping/ICMP) with a message that the port is closed.
 Because there are multiple tries, it's quite slower than TCP.

 ```bash
 $ sudo nmap localhost -sU